hidayatkhan013/Pico_w_temp_flow_sensor_dahsboard/README.md

    - Enables users to monitor and adjust their usage habits.

 ### 5. **Dynamic Data Handling**
-   - Reads JSON data for water flow rate, temperature, and timestamps.
+   - Reads SqLite data for water flow rate, temperature, and timestamps.
    - Performs calculations to generate insights for various house types.

 ---